 The United States Department of Education requires that each institution develop a written credit hour policy that defines what constitutes a credit hour of instruction at the institution.
-Helena College uses either "seat time" or "competency based" criteria to define what constitutes one credit hour of instruction.
+Helena College uses either "seat time" or "competency-based" criteria to define what constitutes one credit hour of instruction.
 See the attached definitions and procedures for the details of how the criteria are applied/evaluated.

-All Helena College policies shall adhere to and be consistent with relevant federal and state laws, rules, and regulations; with Board of Regents' policies and procedures; and with The University of Montana's policies and procedures.
+All Helena College policies shall adhere to and be consistent with relevant federal and state laws, rules, and regulations, and with the Board of Regents' policies and procedures.